flisanp/ms3-baby-food-recipes/TESTING.md

 ![user_story_12](static/images/README/user-stories/user-story-12.png)

-To not delete anyting by mistake, a modal will appear where they need to confirm the deletion or cancel it
+To not delete anyting by mistake, a modal will appear where they need to either confirm the deletion or cancel it

 ---